 - Spare us the drama.
 Commit to not complaining, criticizing or gossiping for one week.
 This exercise may help you to realize how much energy you were spending on negative thoughts.

 We hope these ideas help spark more gratitude in your life.
-But even with trying to be grateful, you find yourself still struggling, please reach out for help!
-The numbers of people experiencing anxiety, depression and stress is at a new high due to what’s happening in our world.
+But if you find yourself still struggling, please reach out for help!
+The numbers of people experiencing anxiety, depression, and stress is on a constant increase due to what’s happening in our world.
 Don’t go through this alone.
-We have qualified counselors on staff, or reach out to a friend for support.
-Remember – it’s OK to ask for help!
+We always have qualified counselors on staff that may be able to help you.
+Alternatively, consider reaching out to a friend for support.
+Remember – it’s okay to ask for help!